-Except for short-term boarders (see 3.7.1), the date on which eligibility ceases is determined as follows:
+Except for short-term boarders (see $\underline{3.7.1}$ ), the date on which eligibility ceases is determined as follows:

-- If the student continues to the end of the school year, they are entitled to payment until 31 December of that year. - If the student discontinues before the end of the school year, their eligibility ceases on the day they discontinue full time study.
+- If the student continues to the end of the school year, they are entitled to payment until 31 December of that year. - If the student ceases to meet an isolation condition because of a change of circumstance (e.g. change of principal family home, travel conditions, health conditions, parent's occupation) and are not covered by a 'Continuity of schooling concession' (see 4.4.5.1), their eligibility cease on the day of the change of circumstances. f the student discontinues before the end of the school year, their eligibility ceases on the day they discontinue full time study.